stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 ```

 As you can see, we *replace* a value of type `p x` with a value
-of type `p y`, where `p` is a function from some type `t` to
+of type `p y` based on a proof that `x = y`,
+where `p` is a function from some type `t` to
 `Type`, and `x` and `y` are values of type `t`.
 In our
 `replaceVect` example, `t` equals `Nat`, `x` equals `n + 0`,
 `y` equals `n`, and `p` equals `\k => Vect k a`.

 Using `replace` directly is not very convenient, because Idris
 can often not infer the value of `p` on its own.
 Indeed, we
-had to give its type explicitly.
-Idris therefore provides
+had to give its type explicitly in `replaceVect`.
-special syntax for such *rewrite rules*, which will get
+Idris therefore provides special syntax for such *rewrite rules*,
-desugared to calls to `replace` with all the details filled
+which will get desugared to calls to `replace` with all the
-in for us.
-Here is an implementation of `replaceVect` with
+details filled in for us.
+Here is an implementation
-a rewrite rule:
+of `replaceVect` with a rewrite rule:

 ```idris
 rewriteVect : Vect (n + 0) a -> Vect n a